Ashley Lawrence: International career

-On August 2, 2021, she played her 100th match for Canada in the semi-finals of the 2020 Summer Olympics.
+In June 2021, Lawrence was nominated for the Olympic Games, which were postponed by a year due to the COVID-19 pandemic.
+At the games she was used in the six games and was only substituted nine minutes before the end of the game in the third group game against Great Britain.
+On August 2, 2021, she played her 100th international match for Canada in the semi-final against the USA.
 At 116:56 of the Olympic final, she cleared away a Swedish cross on her own goal line to prevent a header goal.
-Canada went on to win the match in the penalty shoot-out.
+Canada went on to win the match in the penalty shoot-out, winning the gold medal with her team.